brandonscript/mui-flexy/README.md

 <img width="256" alt="flex-logo" src="https://user-images.githubusercontent.com/1480253/186842214-5575f27e-fc48-4617-bedb-a7ec29411203.png">

-# Flex
+# Flexy

 A flexbox wrapper for [Material UI](https://mui.com/) Box and Grid components with handy shorthand props.

 ## The problem

-If you have never gotten confused whether to use justify-content or align-items, then Flex is not for you.
+If you have never been confused whether to use `justify-content` or `align-items`, then Flexy is not for you.
 If you have, and you've lost sleep, hair, or brain cells because centering a div is hard, then say no more, and `yarn add mui-flexy` or `npm install mui-flexy`.

 See, CSS dictates that: